Anthonyzou/docker-build-stuffs/convert/README.md

 # About

-A docker image that can download a youtube play list, insert an image of the video into the mp4, tag the file, and normalize the volume of each song.
+A docker image that can download a youtube play list, insert an image of the video into the mp3 file, tag the file with metadata, and normalize the volume of each song.

 # Run command